 Becca Mate, a circulation clerk at the Oregon branch, says, “We have a lot of shift workers in this area.
 People who work in refineries and hospitals may not be able to get to the library during normal operating hours.
 The remoteLocker offers them the chance to use the library whenever they want.
 They are very well used – so well used that we often have no empty lockers.”

 Plug and Play

 Implementing any new system or service always involves a learning curve, but training staff on the remoteLocker has been remarkably hassle-free for TLCPL.

 “We were really surprised with how easy it was to roll out the remoteLockers.
 We trained a small team who then trained the rest of the staff.
 We had a lot of support from bibliotheca, but really, the system is just plug and play,” says Kucsma.

-Kucsma continues, “From the user’s standpoint, they just chose another location to pick up their materials.
+Kucsma continues, “From the patron’s standpoint, they just chose another location to pick up their materials.

 They’re already used to that – they’re just using a locker instead of a holds shelf.
 We have had zero negative customer responses; people love them.”

 “The remoteLockers have been tremendously popular with our patrons.
 They are so popular, in fact, that we have installed them in branches where we did not plan to have remoteLockers.
 The lockers replace some DVD dispensing machines that had been challenging to keep in service.
 When we removed those machines, we added in the remoteLockers as an alternative pickup method for our customers.
 By going this route, we improved the user experience and eliminated the technical difficulties our staff were dealing with on a daily basis.
 In addition to planning locker services in all of our newly renovated branches, we are also looking at possibilities for using the remoteLocker in locations outside of the library, with a few community partners,” says Kucsma.